M.Sc. Applied Psychology

 Course Fees

-IMPORTANT: Fees may be subject to inflation.
+IMPORTANT: Fees may increase annually.

 Please consult information about eligibility for admission as an EU/Non-EU student and note that EU applicants must satisfy specific requirements to be deemed eligible for EU fee status.